mturk/svcbatch/docs/manage.md

   ```

-When the create or control command encounters the unknown option,
+When the create or config command encounters the unknown option,
 SvcBatch will stop option processing and save this and
 any additional argument inside Windows Registry.
 Those
 arguments will be used as command line arguments for the